pauloBFalmeida/hydrone/README.md

-This branch contains the octave propeller code converted to python, and uses py numba to execute faster More tests are needed but it should run 10 to 15 times faster than the normal octave version
+This branch contains the octave propeller code converted to python, and uses py numba to execute faster.

+More tests are needed but it should run 10 to 15 times faster than the normal octave version

 # hydrone (Pt)